StyXman/ayrton/doc/source/reference.rst

     For each *key* and *value* pair, set the variable *key* to the string representation of *value*, and register the variable as to be exported to subproceses.

+.. py:function:: option (opt, value=True)

+    Works more or less like `bash`'s `set` builtin command. *opt* can be in its long form, in which case you can pass the new *value*, or in the set/unset short form.
+So far only the following options are recognized:

+    `errexit`/`-e`/`+e`
+      If set, any command that exits with a code which is not 0 will raise a :py:exc:`CommandFailed` exception.

 .. py:function:: run (rel_or_abs_path, [*args, [**kwargs]])